 CALL – 0800 246 5668 – Adept UK – Surveyor

-Adept UK Dry Rot Treatment Specialists – Our dry rot control surveyors are proud to provide dry rot & timber decay surveys with cost-effective dry rot repairs for residents across the UK, with the most reliable independent wood decay, wet rot & dry rot services in the UK.
+Dry rot control specialists & timber decay specialist surveyors are proud to provide dry rot & timber decay surveys with cost-effective wood rot repairs for residents across the UK, with the most reliable independent wood decay, wet rot & dry rot services.

-Dry rot treatment specialists will do the following:
+Dry rot control specialists will do the following:

 • Dry rot surveyors will Investigate for any sources of moisture and other building defects that may have caused the dry rot/ wet rot outbreak problem in your property and provide you with a specialist wet rot / dry rot report & costs for dry rot repairs.